-A rhyme poem is a type of poem that, as the name suggests, rhymes.
+A Rhyme poem is a type of poem that, as the name suggests, rhymes or has the repetition of the same or similar sounds of two or more words, often at the end of the line.
 Rhyme poems are the most common known form of poetry.
 In a rhyme poem traditionally, one or more lines will rhyme.
-They may follow a specific meter or scheme in which to place the rhymes, which most often is placed at the end of each line.
+They may follow a specific meter or scheme in which to structure the rhymes, which most often is placed at the end of each line.
+Rhyming dictionary.

 Some poets, preferring to shake things up and make it their own, will place the rhymes sporadically throughout each line, ignoring any set meter to suit their poem and suit their taste or aim for a bigger impact.
 Some structured rhyme poems will have every two lines rhyme and then change for the next two and so on.
 Others will have a line with one rhyme, the next not matching suit, and then having the third rhyme with the first.
 Examples of rhyme poetry can be found in the work of Emily Dickinson.
 Rhyme poetry is enjoyed for the beautiful flow that they create.